 Earn the Sign-up Bonus

 Lots of travel rewards credit cards offer very lucrative signup bonuses.
 Some of the bonuses are so big that you earn a free flight right away.
-To earn a signup bonus, you typically have to spend a certain amount on your card within the first 90 days of opening your account.
-The clock starts ticking the date you open your account, not the date you receive the credit card.
-So, in reality, you could have about 80 to 85 days to earn the spending bonus depending on how long it takes you to receive your new credit card in the mail.
+To earn a signup bonus, you typically have to spend a certain amount on your card within the first three months of opening your account.

-Some credit cards even let you earn an additional bonus if you add an authorized user to your account.
-The authorized user doesn’t have to make any purchases to earn the bonus.
-But, having an authorized user can not only help you earn the spending bonus, but it can also help you earn rewards.
+Adding an authorized user who can help you earn the signup bonus faster.
 Just make sure you can afford to pay off the purchases the authorized user makes on the credit card.

-Try to meet the spending threshold as quickly as possible.
-With many credit cards, it will take about 4 to 6 weeks after you’ve earned the bonus for it to be credited to your account.
+With many credit cards, it will take about four to six weeks after you’ve earned the bonus for it to be credited to your account.
 Be patient that means it could be about five months from your account opening before you receive your spending bonus.

-Unless you can handle spending across multiple credit cards, don’t try to earn the spending bonus on more than one credit card at a time.
-Also, keep in mind that many credit card issuers only allow you to earn one spending bonus every two years.
-Or, in some credit card issuers, you may only be able to earn one spending bonus in the lifetime of that credit card issuer.
+Also, keep in mind that many credit card issuers only allow you to earn one spending bonus every two to four years.
+Or, with some credit card issuers, you may only be able to earn one spending bonus in the lifetime of that credit card issuer.
 Read the fine print to find out whether you can earn another spending bonus from a credit card issuer and the time period you may have to wait between earning bonuses.

 Join the Hotel and Airline Loyalty Programs

 Your credit card will pay rewards on your purchases.
 Most hotels and airlines have loyalty programs that will also pay rewards for your stays and flights.
-Signing up for these programs and free.
-Make sure you use your loyalty rewards number during booking and use your credit card to earn even more rewards.
+Signing up for these programs and free and you can boost your rewards when you provide your loyalty rewards number during booking.

 Let’s say, for example, you’re booking a flight on Delta Airlines and staying in a Marriott hotel.
 Use your SkyMiles number and your Marriott rewards numbers when you’re booking to earn rewards with those programs.
 Plus, earn rewards on your credit card for the purchases.

 Stick to the same hotel and airline brands as much as you can.
-The point of loyalty programs is to reward you for frequent usage.
 The more you use the same brands, the more points you can earn.
 You’ll also move up in status levels which give you additional perks plus bonus points on your flights and hotel stays.

 Transfer Points Between Programs